 The automatic voltage regulator (AVR) is a recent development that has been added.
-If you are looking at an alternator, it’s more about quality material and manufacturing process.
+If you are looking at an alternator, it’s more about quality material and the manufacturing process.

-Engine Capability: Yamaha Vs. Honda, Who Wins
+Engine Capability Review: Yamaha Vs. Honda Generator, Who Wins?

-Honda has a reputation for building a gas engine that bears its brand name Honda engine.
+Honda’s reputation for building a gas engine that bears its brand name Honda engine.
 Any power equipment won’t miss the blessings of having the Honda engine.

-Most high-end models will have Honda engines because of the inherent quality and reliability.
+Most high-end generator models will have Honda engines because of the inherent quality and reliability.
 If you want to understand the beauty of Honda engines, you have to enter into the world of motorsports.

 It’s so easy to think that motorsport has nothing to do with a powerful engine, but nothing could be further from the truth.
-It’s in that competitive motorsport environment that engines are tested for their limits and unbeatable strength.
+It’s in that competitive motorsport environment that engines are tested to their limits and unbeatable strength.